Geology with Physical Geography BSc (Hons)

 UCAS code: 8T16

-Our geology with geography degree will show you how to get to grips with earth sciences and geological processes.
-Join us on adventures across the UK and abroad to complete fieldwork.
-Carry out experiments in our labs on campus.
+Our Geology with Physical Geography degree will introduce you to Earth sciences and geology.
+Join us on adventures across the UK and abroad to complete fieldwork and carry out science in our campus labs.

-Over millions of years physical processes, structures and substances have shaped and influenced the planet we live on.
+Over millions of years geological processes, structures and materials have shaped and influenced the planet we live on.
 This degree will guide and instruct those who are passionate about the Earth and its geology.

-You’ll take part in national and international fieldwork to learn about hard and soft rock geology, before the focus shifts to applied geology.
-With a geological emphasis, you may also explore physical geography topics like coastal and fluvial geomorphology, weather and climate, soils, and natural hazards.
+You’ll take part in national and international fieldwork to learn about hard and soft rock geology, before the focus shifts to applied geology during the last year of the degree.
+With a geological emphasis, you’ll also explore physical geography topics like landscape dynamics, climate and environmental change, and natural hazards.
 Fieldwork destinations across Europe will provide an essential practical dimension to your degree.
-Previous locations have included Cumbria, Edinburgh, Tenerife and the Scottish Highlands.
+Previous locations have included Edinburgh, Tenerife and the Scottish Highlands.
 You can also tailor your degree to your interests, with the opportunity to select subject-specific and complementary modules.

 Sandwich year option available